9clg6/discord_backup_bot/README.md

 ## 💡 How to use

-Once you've set up the environment, all you have to do is type `/initialize` in a text channel and your backup will be scheduled every day at the time you sent the command.
+Once you've set up the environment, all you have to do is type `/initialize [publicKey]` in a text channel and your backup will be scheduled every day at the time you sent the command.
-You have to provide your public key for the encryption.
+You have to provide your public key for the encryption, in **512 bits PKCS8**.

+Or you can also export your server, without scheduling a regular repeat, by typing the command `/export [publicKey]`.

 ## 😀 Support

 I will gladly accept your MRs :)
+In particular for key parsing, cleaning and management of other PKCS standards